enisz/igdb/db/assets/templates/02-the-query-builder.md

         )
     );

-    // builder approach as a string
+    // with builder method as a string
     $builder->sort("release_dates.date desc");

-    // builder approach as an array
+    // with builder method as an array
     $builder->sort(
         array(
             "field" => "release_dates.date",